Six family types and their unique dynamics

 - More family around to help with chores, child care, in case of emergencies, etc.

 - Social support

-Weaknesses of Extended Families:
+Weaknesses of extended families

 - Financial issues can occur if parents are supporting several other adults and children without any extra income

-Childless families are families with two parents who cannot have or don't want kids.
+Childless families are families with two partners who cannot have or don't want kids.
 In the world of family types and dynamics, these families are often forgotten or left out (even though you can still have a family without children).
 In the past, growing up, getting married, and having children was the norm, but in today's world, more people are choosing to postpone having children or deciding not to have any.

-Strengths of Childless Families:
+Strengths of childless families